 ; History and Technology

 ; and Transfers

-is an Associate Professor of Philosophy at the University of Oklahoma.
+is a Professor of Philosophy at the University of Oklahoma.
 He focuses on social and political philosophy, and approaches environmental issues from that point of view.
 His work on the Anthropocene grew out of a longstanding curiosity about the ways human beings interact with and transform the landscape.
 A summary of his research and teaching interests can be found at his departmental webpage

 is an assistant professor in the History of Science Department at the University of Oklahoma.
 He studies issues in the area of science and religion.
 He is also the editor of the Isis Bibliography of the History of Science.

 teaches courses in environmental planning, subdivision planning, history and theory, and planning related issues with public health and active living.
 She was a practicing planner in Austin, Texas for 10 years working in transit planning, neighborhood planning and non-motorized mode planning.

 is Associate Professor of English and affiliated faculty in Environmental Studies at the University of Oklahoma.
 Since publishing a book in 2015 on the influence of anticommunism on the politics of race in the United States (Red Scare Racism), he has developed a research interest in popular representations of climate change and the rhetoric of debate over the Anthropocene.